-Maraleen Manos-Jones of Manos de las Mariposas has been contributing to pollinator conservation since 1972 when she brought home a monarch caterpillar and fed it milkweed that contained over 100 monarch eggs.
+Maraleen Manos-Jones of Manos de las Mariposas has been contributing to pollinator conservation since 1978 when she brought home a monarch butterfly that laid over 100 eggs.
 Since then, Maraleen has traveled between Mexico and the United States to observe and tag overwintering monarchs.
 While camping with the monarchs in Mexico, Maraleen developed strong relationships with the mountain people.
 Vowing to protect both the monarchs and local communities, her passion for environmental activism blossomed.
 Maraleen uses her M.A. in Teaching to educate communities in Canada and the U.S. of the importance of pollinator conservation and the pervasive threats they face.
 She has also authored the book The Spirit of the Butterflies: Myth, Magic, & Art, unifying her passions for art, science, technology, and knowledge sharing.
 Maraleen has contributed to pesticide research, pollinator friendly roadside management practices, and the implementation of model pollinator gardens in New York.
 For the past 18 years, she has operated a pollinator garden open to the public that aims to educate and inspire visitors, hoping to galvanize conservation measures at the community level.
 October 18, 2022 For Immediate Release